 Okay, so about the only thing that is the same as my mother’s recipe is the salt and pepper.
 I did say “loosely” based on her recipe!
 Maybe I should have called this recipe, “Not Your Mother’s Fried Squash”!

 The zucchini chips have a crispy outside and a moist, tender interior.
 They are delicious by themselves or dipped in dressing.
 I find that the “buffalo” spicy flavors in this recipe combine will with cool flavors.
-Dip them in blue cheese dressing or ranch dressing for a delicious treat.
+Dip them in our blue cheese dressing or this keto ranch dressing from Keto Cooking Wins for a delicious treat.

 Serve these Low-Carb Buffalo Baked Zucchini Chips as an appetizer, game day snack, or along with a meal.
 Enjoy!